Dress for Success at Your First Trade Show

 Start with the appearance of your booth.
-You should have a canopy or flag with custom graphics that feature your brand and logo.
+You should have a canopy or flag with custom graphics or a neon sign that feature your brand and logo.
 This can make your company look much more professional and spread brand awareness to trade show attendees.

 Dressing for success at your first trade show will also improve your target consumers’ overall impression of your brand.
 If you’re anxious from the pressure to dress effectively for your first trade show, use the tips below to narrow your options.